 ArchiLab features sophisticated equipment for lighting and acoustic design, as well as equipment for testing insulation levels, airflow, air and surface temperatures and humidity.
 It also has equipment for model photography and computing facilities for architectural science applications.
 These specialist facilities are regularly used by local architects and engineers.

-Researchers in Kingston School of Art (the new name from September 2017) have benefitted from significant investment in state-of-the-art studios and labs:
+Researchers in Kingston School of Art have benefitted from significant investment in state-of-the-art studios and labs: